redis-developer/LLM-Document-Chat/README.md

 To use OpenAI, you will need to follow these instructions

-1. Create an OpenAI account
+1. Create an OpenAI account.
-2. Create an OpenAI API key
+2. Create an OpenAI API key.
-3. Configure the ``.env`` file adding the specific values for your deployments
+3. Configure the ``.env`` file adding the specific values for your deployments.

 ```bash
 OPENAI_API_KEY=<your key here>